Why This Quest Defines Your Endgame

 Celebration of success: “I’m just happy you two were able to reach an agreement at all.”

 Analysis: Genuine relief and satisfaction.
-You’re acknowledging how difficult this was and celebrating that it actually worked.
-This positive reinforcement helps cement the agreement and reminds both parties this outcome wasn’t guaranteed—they chose cooperation.
+Acknowledging how difficult this was helps cement the agreement—they chose cooperation, and that wasn’t guaranteed.

 Alternative Dialogue Paths

-The sequence I’ve detailed above works without requiring high skill levels (except Speech 7 for Ruth).
+The sequence I’ve detailed above works without requiring high skill levels (Speech 7 or Science 7 for Ruth, or the Negotiator perk).
 However, it’s not the ONLY path to success.

 Other Viable Approaches